 Kali Spitzer (Kaska Dena and Jewish) makes tintype photographs of her BIPOC, queer, femme, trans, and gender non-conforming community from an Indigenous perspective to challenge pre-conceived notions of race, gender, and sexuality.
 “An Exploration of Resilience and Resistance” is about identity, culture, strength, vulnerability, and love.
 The series expresses her community’s experience of becoming more empathic, empowered people in the face of the hardships they have endured and seeks to share with the viewer not just their pain, but their spirit and perseverance.

 The resistance to the Dakota Access Pipeline near the Standing Rock Reservation in North Dakota began in 2016 with a few young people intent on reminding the world that “Water Is Life.”
 Mni Wičoni.
 Eventually tens of thousands of people gathered.
 Erika Larsen’s portrait series from Standing Rock, “Greater Than a Pipeline,” captures silent moments, where Larsen says humanity has taught her the most.

 After most major powwows in the U.S. were cancelled because of the global pandemic, Native American dancers, singers, and vendors turned to virtual powwows to fill the void.
 Tailyr Irvine (Confederated Salish & Kootenai Tribes) goes behind the scenes of these online events to show the strength of powwow communities and the ways they carry on traditions in a time of social isolation.

-In the Great Smoky Mountains, home of the Eastern Band of the Cherokee Indians (EBCI), the tribe is reclaiming culturally and historically important lands stolen during colonization.
+In the Great Smoky Mountains, home of the Eastern Band of the Cherokee Indians, the tribe is reclaiming culturally and historically important lands stolen during colonization.